JPL-IMCE/gov.nasa.jpl.imce.oml/README.md

 	This creates a version-specific release branch and tag.
 	This also pushes the release branch and tag to origin, which should trigger the travis-ci job that will build the release and deploy it to bintray.

+- Set the next snapshot version:

+	Execute `./scripts/snapshotVersion.sh`.

+	This will prompt for a new version -- enter a string of the form `<major>.<minor>.<patch/build>.qualifier`.
+	This changes the versions in manifests and pom files.
+	This also pushes the version changes.

 - Managing versions on bintray:

     OML is a collection of multiple packages, each with its own versioned artifacts; see: https://bintray.com/jpl-imce/gov.nasa.jpl.imce.oml